Long acting Reversible Contraception

 The Hormonal Coil is a small, soft T-shaped plastic frame that releases low levels of a progestogen hormone for up to 3 - 8 years.
 It is given with a prescription and placed in your womb by a doctor or nurse.

-The Copper Coil is a small, T-shaped plastic frame that has a copper wire.
-It is available with a prescription and placed in your womb by a doctor or nurse, where it prevents pregnancy for up to 5 - 10 years.
+The non-hormonal coil comes in 2 forms including the copper coil, a T-shaped plastic frame that has a copper wire and the copper ball which is a three-dimensional ball like structure comprising copper beads.
+They available with a prescription and placed in your womb by a doctor or nurse, where they can prevent pregnancy for up to 5 - 10 years.

 THE INJECTION